f4byyyy/Chroma-Shade/README.md

 ## 👋 Introduction

 Chroma Shade is a program to easily create beautiful gradients.
 You can customize the image as you like and export it as a .png file.
+It was created in a week as a little side project.

 <p align="center">
   <img width="800" height="auto" src="https://github.com/f4byyyy/Chroma-Shade/assets/93867306/eec4d78a-f202-467d-a37f-e362e91a0fc2">